visionify/visionai/docs/scenarios/environment-energy-usage.md

 - Location: The location where the event was detected.

 - Device: The device where the event was detected.

-## Camera Configuration

-To set up a camera system for energy usage monitoring,You will need a camera capable of capturing footage of your energy meter or other relevant devices that you want to monitor.

-### Camera Placement

-- Install cameras near energy usage systems, such as HVAC, lighting, and electrical panels.
-- Place cameras in areas where people tend to interact with the energy systems, such as control rooms, equipment rooms, and switch rooms.

-### Camera Height

-- Cameras should be installed at a height of 7-8 feet above the floor level.

-- Place the camera 5-10 feet from the focal point.

-### Camera Angle Mounting Ranges

-- Place the camera at a level angle to capture footage of the energy systems and controls.

-Find more details about camera placement [here](../overview/cameras.md).

 ## Model Details